Leh Palace- Once the Residence of Royals in Ladakh

 Level Four – Khatok Chenmo

-The end of corridor at third floor had a steep staircase which took us straight to the level four.
+The end of the corridor on the third floor had a steep staircase that took us straight to level four.
 The open courtyard in the front here, offered the magnificent view of Leh town whereas the sides had beautiful, geometrically designed windows and overhanging balconies.
 The windows were decorated with yellow prayer flags, making it highly contrasting and appealing.
-On the other end I could see the staircase leading to the top floors and the curiosity was juggling in me was to reach the top soon.
+On the other end, I could see the staircase leading to the top floors and the curiosity was juggling in me was to reach the top soon.